GoogleChrome/web.dev/content/path/discoverable/fix-robot-errors/index.md

 One way to make a robots.txt file smaller is to focus less on individually excluded pages, and more on broader patterns.
 For example, if you need to block crawling of PDF files, don't list these files with individual disallow directives.
-Instead, use a broader match like "disallow: /*.pdf" to disallow crawling of all URLs containing ".pdf".
+Instead, use a broader match like `disallow: /*.pdf` to disallow crawling of all URLs containing `.pdf`.

 ## Review the format

 Review the format of the robots.txt file.
 Only empty lines, comments, and directives matching the "name: value" format are allowed.
-Make sure 'allow' and 'disallow' values are either empty or start with "/" or "*".
-Make sure they don't use '$' in the middle of a value (for example, "allow:
+Make sure 'allow' and 'disallow' values are either empty or start with `/` or `*`.
+Make sure they don't use '$' in the middle of a value (for example, `allow:
-/file$html").
+/file$html`).
 Here's an example:

 <table>
 <thead>